+

 4. The Guide

 This is the biggest paradigm shift in the StoryBrand framework.
 You must not present yourself as a hero in your marketing collateral.
-Instead, you must always play a role of a guide.
+Instead, you must always play the role of a guide.

 Your coaching clients are the heroes and heroines of their stories.